 When a student is admitted and matriculates into a degree or certificate program, they become part of a cohort, or group, which corresponds to the handbook in effect at that time.
 Thus, if the stated requirements for a degree change with a new handbook, you will continue to work towards completion of the requirements under which you were originally admitted.
 You may discuss with your department chair the possibility of working towards requirements either from the handbook current when matriculated, or the one current at the time of graduation.

 Continuous Enrollment Policy

-Matriculated students must enroll in and successfully complete a minimum of six credit hours per Academic year.
+Matriculated students must enroll in and successfully complete a minimum of six credit hours per Academic year, unless permission from administration for exceptional situations.